HuyAnhVuTran/SimplePortalWebApp/README.md

-# GamerGate Platform
+# GamerGate website idea

-GamerGate is a comprehensive web application designed for the gaming industry, connecting game developers, studios, and professionals.
+GamerGate is a comprehensive web application prototype designed for the gaming industry, connecting game developers, studios, and professionals.
 It features a modern, responsive dashboard for managing job applications, portfolios, and resumes.

 ## 🚀 Tech Stack